5T33Z0/Clover-Crate/Graphics/README.md

 [^1]: Although NVIDIA Cards ***were*** officially supported up to macOS High Sierra, you can no longer install Nvidia Web Drivers since [Nvidia revoked the certificates](https://twitter.com/khronokernel/status/1532545973372588033) shortly after Khronokernel figured out how to enable Nvidia Web Drivers in macOS Monterey.
 I don't know if this also affects previously installed Web Drivers (I guess you have to stay offline to not lose the Certs), but at this stage my advice would be to just move on and switch to AMD.

-**NOTES**:
+> [!NOTE]
+>

-- The `Inject` feature is a remnant of the era before `Whatevergreen.kext` (WEG) existed.
+> - The `Inject` feature is a remnant of the era before `Whatevergreen.kext` (WEG) existed.
 Since WEG handles most of the necessary adjustments to get graphics cards working with macOS nowadays, it is recommended to disable them (except for `Inject ATI` which is still useful in macOS 12 to address performance issues).
-- When using Intel on-board graphics on modern systems, using `Inject Intel` is not recommended.
+> - When using Intel on-board graphics on modern systems, using `Inject Intel` is not recommended.
 Instead, follow Whatevergreen's [Intel HD Graphics FAQ](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md) to configure the framebuffer for your CPU in the `Devices/Properties` section manually.
-- **Hint**: The `config.plists` included in the [Desktop Configs](https://github.com/5T33Z0/Clover-Crate/tree/main/Desktop_Configs) and [Laptop Configs](https://github.com/5T33Z0/Clover-Crate/tree/main/Laptop_Configs) sections contain a lot of Framebuffer patches for various Intel CPU families already which might be useful to get your Intel HD/UHD graphics up and running.
+> - **Hint**: The `config.plists` included in the [Desktop Configs](https://github.com/5T33Z0/Clover-Crate/tree/main/Desktop_Configs) and [Laptop Configs](https://github.com/5T33Z0/Clover-Crate/tree/main/Laptop_Configs) sections contain a lot of Framebuffer patches for various Intel CPU families already which might be useful to get your Intel HD/UHD graphics up and running.

 ## Inject Intel
 Listed below are all parameters related to the `Inject Intel` feature.
 For an in-depth guide on older Intel HD Graphics (HD 3000, 4000/46000 and Iris), check Rampage Dev's [Intel Graphics Guide](https://web.archive.org/web/20170816122747/http://www.rampagedev.com/guides/intel-hd-graphics-guide/).